Sally Murphy (actress): Career

 After college, she performed in plays in Chicago, working with the Goodman Theatre in 1986.
-Three years later, she played Rose of Sharon in Steppenwolf Theatre Company’s adaptation of The Grapes of Wrath, along with Steppenwolf co-founder Gary Sinese (Tom Joad) and Lois Smith (Ma Joad).
+Three years later, she played Rose of Sharon in Steppenwolf Theatre Company’s adaptation of The Grapes of Wrath, along with Steppenwolf co-founder Gary Sinise (Tom Joad) and Lois Smith (Ma Joad).
 She repeated this role at La Jolla Playhouse, London’s National Theatre, and then Cort Theatre on Broadway.
 She also appeared in the television adaptation of the play for the PBS series American Playhouse in 1991.
 In the 1994 Broadway revival of the musical Carousel, Murphy played Julie Jordan alongside Audra McDonald as Carrie Pipperidge.

 In 1995, after Murphy saw the hit play Skylight at London's National Theatre, she told Steppenwolf management she wanted to bring the play there, struck by its dramatic presentation of a relationship on stage and challenging role for the lead actress.
 Steppenwolf produced the play in 1997 with Murphy as Kyra Hollis.

 In 2001 at the Vineyard Theatre, she portrayed Susan Smith in Cornelius Eady's two character play Brutal Imagination, which centers on the real-life 1994 case of Smith, a white woman from South Carolina who falsely claimed that an African American man had kidnapped her two young sons; she had drowned them herself.
 Joe Morton played the imaginary Black man Smith invented to blame for the crime.
 The actors reunited in 2025 to do a one night reading with proceeds benefiting the Innocence Project.
-She appeared in the The Apple Family plays as the character Jane Apple in Regular Singing (2013), reprising the role in a Zoom format in 2020 when theaters were closed during the COVID-19 pandemic.
+She appeared in The Apple Family plays as the character Jane Apple in Regular Singing (2013), reprising the role in a Zoom format in 2020 when theaters were closed during the COVID-19 pandemic.

 Murphy has been a member of Steppenwolf since 1993.
 Her credits there include The Common Pursuit (1988), The Grapes of Wrath (1989), Skylight (1997), Uncle Vanya (2001), Mother Courage and Her Children (2001), The Royal Family (2002), August: Osage County (2007), Sex with Strangers (2011), Time Stands Still (2012), The Minutes (2017), and Linda Vista (2017).
 Her Broadway credits include The Grapes of Wrath (1990), Carousel (1994), The Wild Party (2000), Fiddler on the Roof (2004), August: Osage County (2007), Linda Vista (2019), and The Minutes (2022).
 She was nominated for the Lucille Lortel Award for Outstanding Lead Actress in a Musical in 2015 for her performance as Jenny in The Threepenny Opera.

 She also appeared in several films between 1992 and 2001.